 The youngest and fastest growing population in the world is in Africa.
 Between today and 2040 one-in-two people added to the world population are set to be Africans.
 This new urban population will demand safe and sustainable energy in a modern connected world.

 The Sustainable Development Goals are the blueprint to achieve a better and more sustainable future for all and address the global challenges we face, including those related to poverty, inequality, climate change, and environmental degradation.
-All the goals are all interconnected, and in order to “leave no one behind“, it is important that we achieve them by 2030.
+All the goals are all interconnected, and in order to “leave no one behind“, it is important that we set out achieve the goals by 2030.

-Ekasi Energy fully supports the development goals is focused on 3 of the SDG goals in order to find cost effective and efficient ways to solve African urban cooking and heating solutions using locally available and waste biomass resources, delivering combustion energy in innovative ways.
+In order to find cost effective and efficient ways to solve African energy issues including urban cooking and heating solutions, Ekasi Energy is focused on 3 of the SDG goals by using locally available and waste biomass resources, and delivering combustion energy in innovative ways.

 Universal access to sustainable, renewable, clean and affordable energy is a priority for the African “cities of tomorrow”.